underfisk/use-simple-scroll-spy/README.md

 ```

 The code above is a very simply way of using this hook but the general idea is to track based on the URL hash.
 If you hit the page with `#section-2` as the default section, the `activeIndex` will be set propertly.

-My personal motivation for this project was the need in a very framework-agnostic in order to create an header with the active section